SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 In essence, every event broker service is part of a cluster, even if the cluster only has one event broker service.
 Communication between event broker services in the same cluster is done through DMR and if we need to exchange messages between event broker services in different clusters, we need to set up an event mesh or we can set up a Message VPN bridge.
 We will explore this further in the next exercises.

 ### Event Meshes

-As we learned in the previous section, an event mesh is composed of multiple event brokers that can span different regions, and data centers.
+As we learned in the previous section, an event mesh is composed of multiple event brokers that can span different regions and data centers.
 An event broker can only belong to a single mesh and the communication between event broker services in a mesh is powered by DMR.

 In our case, we have one mesh (`EDI CodeJam`) composed of three event broker services.
 Note that not all event broker services need to be part of a mesh, e.g. EU-FR-DevBroker doesn't belong to a mesh, it is a "standalone" broker.